 - Now we need to save the recipient list, click OK

 - You will now see the Save Address List dialog box appear:

-- It is important to note that by default, the Address List will be saved as a Microsoft Office Address List (*.mdb) and will be saved to your computers My Data Sources directory
+- By default, the Address List is saved as a Microsoft Office Address List (*.mdb) and is saved to your computers My Data Sources folder

 - If you wish to save it in a different location, navigate to the new location and then give the file a name